 Common improvement methodologies are:

 Each of the above, brings a different focus.
 Each requires a long term active senior management commitment.

 Many organizations, have impressive process improvement programs in place, yet do not specifically have lean or SPC, etc..
 However, components of these top level improvement concepts, are understood and implemented on a regular basis within their organizations.
 For example, many highly automated processes will have an OEE (overall equipment effectiveness) process in place.
 Where the cost of inventory is a concern, Kanban Pull processes may be implemented, similarly Kanban is highly effective in industries with rapid technology change where there is a danger of inventory obsolescence.
 Where product reliability is a key differencing factor, then comprehensive product validation including worst case stress testing will need to be a defined organizational requirement with targets for performance improvement.

 A good approach to ensuring the optimum process improvement methodologies are in place, is to perform a risk review of the organization, with the key focus being on the long term success of the business.
 With the risks understood and documented, then ask the question, what business process improvement techniques, are best suited to our organization to address and minimize the risks identified.
 Then the business can persue a program of ensuring relevant staff understand and actively apply, (e.g. via adding into annual objectives) these improvement techniques.

-As stated above a key step, is a clear understanding of the relevant improvement approaches.
+As key requirement is that there exists a clear understanding of the relevant improvement approaches.
 Therefore the organization that wants to actively drive improvement, will need to implement on-going employee training on the agreed improvement methodologies, for example, total productive maintenance, process capability analysis, HAZOP analysis, bottleneck analysis etc..
 The ongoing training will need to be matched with continual active management focus, demands and leadership.